 Apart from visiting the archeological site and wandering through the small yet lovely old town, you should head up (by foot or by car) to Santuari de Sant Salvador.

 It is Arta’s top landmark, consisting of a church surrounded by fortified walls, providing magnificent 360-degree views over the valley.
 There’s even a restaurant/cafe here.

-If that’s not enough, the hidden gem in Mallorca is also known for preserving its craft traditions, from items made of palm to ceramics to jewelry.
+If that’s not enough, this hidden gem in Mallorca is also known for preserving its craft traditions, from items made of palm to ceramics to jewelry.

 Brought to the island by the Arabs, oranges are one of the biggest symbols of the area of Soller and were once the main column of its economy.

 If you’re looking for unique experiences and non touristy places in Mallorca, on the outskirts of the town, you’ll find a charming citrus orchard that offers self-guided visits that will take your trip to a whole new level of awesomeness.

 You’ll learn about the different types of oranges and lemons, enjoy the most scenic views of the place itself and the Serra de Tramuntana, and indulge in freshly-squizzed juice and a snack.

 Ecovinyassa is open on Mondays, Wednesdays, and Fridays from 10 AM to 2 PM, and it’s required to make an online reservation.

-A medieval town you can add to your Mallorca road trip itinerary (though it’s also reachable by bus 401/403 from Palma) is Montuïri.
-It’s another one of those places you don’t visit for the sights but its authentic charm.
+A medieval town you can add to your Mallorca itinerary (reachable by bus 401/403 from Palma) is Montuïri.
+It’s another one of those places you don’t visit for the sights but for its authentic charm.